graft-project/GraftMobile/FEATURES.md

 **Note**: Please, copy or remember the mnemonic phrase, if you a lost it, you cannot restore your Graft wallet.

-**Note**: The password need only for security reason, if you don't worry about the privacy of your data, you can leave the password field empty.
+**Note**: The password is needed only for security reason, if you don't worry about the privacy of your data, you can leave the password field empty.

 ### Restore Wallet